batman004/Recommender-Systems-/README.md

 # Recommender-Systems
-Coded implementation for project component of Social and Information Networks
+Coded implementation for project component of Social and Information Networks CSE 3021